-Rakesh Asthana moved out of CBI
+Special Director Rakesh Asthana moved out of CBI

 New Delhi, Jan 17: Tenure of CBI Special Director Rakesh Asthana and three other CBI officers has been curtailed by Appointments Committee of the Cabinet, with immediate effect.